woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Robbie**: He's so funny.
 He always makes me laugh.
 I hope Grandpa's going to like living with us.

 **Richard**: I think he will.
-It just takes time to fell comfortable in a new place.
+It just takes time to feel comfortable in a new place.

 **Robbie**: Won't he miss being in Florida?

-**Richard**: Will, he will.
+**Richard**: Well, he will.
 But I think he'll like being here with the family.

 **Robbie**: Are you sure about that?
 It's crazy here most of the time.